v-novaltd/LCEVCdecJS/docs/dec/queue.md

 ## Present frame

-Present frame gets the index of the current frame of the queue that was set when `update queue` was call.
+Present frame gets the index of the current frame, which was set when `update queue` was call.
 This index is used to display the frame.
 In the following diagram we can see what it does:

 ![alt text](assets/present_frame.png "Present frame")

-The 'present frame' function gets the frame that is selected to be rendered.
+The 'present frame' function gets the frame selected to be rendered.
 The canvas size is changed to match the frame size.
 If `renderAtDisplaySize` is set to `true` and the canvas size is smaller than the frame size, it will use the width of the canvas size and it will calculate the height using the aspect ratio of the frame.
-This is done to reduce the GPU performance supersampling is avoided.
+This is done to reduce the GPU performance and avoid supersampling.

 Finally, call [render to screen](renderer.md#RenderToScreen) so the Renderer displays the frame on the canvas.

-This function can be called when passing a frame and it will use that frame instead the one that is selected to be displayed.
+This function can be called when passing a frame and it will use that frame instead of the one that is selected to be displayed.